What Happens if Your House Burns Down and You Don't Have Insurance

 Was the fire your fault?
 If it’s determined that the fire was someone else’s fault, you might be able to take them to court to sue for damages.
 A personal attorney should be able to help you determine your next course of action in such a case.

 In reality, there’s really no good reason not to have a homeowners insurance policy on your home.
-While nothing may ever happen to your house, if it does, you’ll be glad you did have insurance.
+Nothing may ever happen to your house, but if it does, you’ll be glad you did have insurance.
 In the long run, the expense of replacing a house far outweighs the cost of insurance.

 And while the cost of insurance can be off-putting, there are things you can do to make it cheaper.
 A great first step would be to bundle your car and home insurance using Jerry.
 This super-app lets you compare quotes from over 40 providers, so you can find the cheapest plan that covers your needs, all without any calls or paperwork.

 What do insurance companies do when your house burns down?